-During fiscal year 2022, the School implemented GASB Statement No. 87, Leases.
+During fiscal year 2022, the School implemented Governmental Accounting Standards Board (GASB) Statement No. 87, Leases.
 The objective of this statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases.
-This statement increases the usefulness of the School's financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
-As of July 1, 2021, the School did not have any leases that qualified for reporting so no restatement was necessary.
+This statement increases the usefulness of the School's financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the lease.
+As of July 1, 2021, the School had one lease that qualified for reporting.
+As such, the following restatement is reported: